 Dear Editor,

-I am submitting the manuscript ‘Optimum growth temperature declines with body size within fish species’ for consideration to be published as an article in Nature Communications.
+I am submitting the manuscript ‘Optimum growth temperature declines with body size within fish species’ for consideration to be published as an article in Fish and Fisheries.

 Understanding how key physiological processes such as growth, feeding and metabolism depend on body size and temperature is key for predicting impacts of global warming on individuals, populations and food webs.
 In growth models and mechanistic population models we often rely on interspecific estimates to characterize these relationships (1, 2).
 This is problematic, because growth, feeding and metabolism are individual-level processes, which are best represented by intraspecific relationships.
 Yet, our understanding of these relationships within species is surprisingly limited.